Jerry Brudos: Recidivism

-By the mid-1960s, Theresa Brudos was a toddler — thus demanding more physical attention and nurturing from her mother; as such, Ralphene had begun to refuse to participate in the nude household high-heel modeling, photography and sexual rituals should her daughter view her parents.
+By the mid-1960s, Theresa Brudos was a toddler—thus demanding more physical attention and nurturing from her mother; as such, Ralphene had begun to refuse to participate in the nude household high-heel modeling, photography and sexual rituals should her daughter view her parents.
 Furthermore, Brudos had begun putting on weight; his wife would later state that, although she never informed her husband, his physical appearance had begun to repel her.
 As such, although Ralphene remained loyal to her husband, the two engaged in intercourse increasingly infrequently, with Ralphene devoting more of her time to her daughter and social activities with female friends, and Brudos spending increasing amounts of time either working about the house or in his garage workshop, focusing on various electronics projects.

 In May 1967, as his wife was in hospital giving birth to their second child, Brudos discreetly followed a young woman wearing attractive high-heeled shoes to her home; he waited until nightfall before entering her apartment, whereupon he proceeded to choke her into unconsciousness.

-Brudos would later state his intentions upon entering this household did not initially include rape, but the sight of a young, attractive woman lying limp and at his mercy beneath him aroused him to such a degree that he did rape her unconscious body before fleeing from her apartment with her high-heeled shoes.
+Brudos would later state his intentions upon entering this household did not initially include rape, but that the sight of a young, attractive woman lying limp and at his mercy beneath him aroused him to such a degree that he did rape her unconscious body before fleeing from her apartment with her high-heeled shoes.
 The following year, Brudos was arrested by Corvallis police while on the grounds of an Oregon State University women's dormitory.
 He was charged with stealing women's clothing, and was wearing pedal pushers, high-heeled shoes and women's underwear at the time of this arrest.